 Most Israel real estate appraisers are members of the Israeli Real Estate Appraisers Association.
 This is a non-profit state organization with over 700 members.
 The Real Estate Appraisers Association in Israel provides arbitration and bridging services and offers its members ethics and legal counseling.

-The writer is the Founder of Buy-It In Israel and was previously the Director of International clients at Odles, Kainan & Cohen, a leading valuation and appraisal firm in Israel with offices in Tel-Aviv, Jerusalem and Eilat.
-For valuation, appraisal and investment advisory services, please contact Debbie Goldfischer.
+The writer is the Founder of Buyitinisrael and was previously the director of international clients at a leading valuation and appraisal firm in Israel.
+For valuation, appraisal, and investment advisory services, please contact us.